For a minimal set of options to get dhcpy6d running see minimal settings.

 user = dhcpy6d group = dhcpy6d

 Nameservers to be replied to request option 23 are defined with nameserver.
-If more than one is needed they have to be separated by spaces.
+If more than one is needed they have to be separated by spaces or comma.

 nameserver = fd00::53:1 fd00::53:2

-The domain to be used with FQDN hostnames for option 39 is given by domain.
+The domain to be used with FQDN hostnames for option 39.

 domain = example.com

-Domain search lists to be used with option 24 are configured by domain_search_list.
+Domain search lists to be used with option 24.
 If none is given the value of domain above is used.
 Multiple domains have to be separated by space or comma.

 domain_search_list = foo.com bar.com

-The ntp_server can be unicast addresses, multicast addresses or FQDNs following RFC 5908 for DHCPv6 option 56.
+Can be unicast addresses, multicast addresses or FQDNs following RFC 5908 for DHCPv6 option 56.
+Multiple NTP servers have to be separated by space or comma.

 ntp_server = 2001:db8::123